 Many things affect the load being put through the tendon and It is not simply the result of only exercising too much.

-- Stiff joints in the foot. ( Reduced Dorsiflexion)
+- – Stiff ankle joints. ( Reduced Dorsiflexion)

 The most common symptoms that people complain of if they develop Achilles tendinopathy are.